sandipan1/hica/README.md

 ## 🌟 Core Principles

 - **Total Control:** Own every prompt, tool call, and context window.
+- **Structured Tool Output:** Tools return both human-readable content for display and clean, structured JSON for the LLM, ensuring reliable and efficient context.
 - **Action History & Transparent State:** Every action (user input, LLM call, tool call, tool response, clarification request) is recorded as an `Event` in a persistent `Thread`, providing a complete, auditable history for traceability and LLM planning.
 - **Observability:** Structured logging and stateful conversations for full transparency.
 - **Composable Tools:** Register both local Python functions and remote MCP tools in a unified registry.